Kernix13/file-text-search/README.md

 dotnet run -p FileTextSearch.Api
 ```

-Then go to `http://localhost:5042/scalar` to interact with the API.
+Then go to `http://localhost:5042/scalar` to interact with the in-memory API.
 The API is at `http://localhost:5042/api/search`.

-The API data is in memory at this point, not in a database or JSON file.

 <span aria-hidden="true"><br></span>